+Our research and development expenses in 2023 were primarily related to our Phase 3 study in early PD patients and our Phase 2/3 study in AD patients.
 Our research and development expenses in 2022 were primarily related to our Phase 3 study in early PD patients.
-Our research and development expenses in 2021 were primarily related to the AD/PD Trials which began treating patients in August 2020.
-We expect that our research and development expenses in 2023 and for the next several years will be significantly higher than in 2022 as a result of costs associated with our planned Phase 3 trials.
-These expenditures are subject to numerous uncertainties regarding timing and cost to completion.
+We expect that our research and development expenses in 2024 and for the next several years will continue to remain elevated as a result of costs associated with completing our Phase 3 trial for PD, our Phase 2/3 trial for AD and subsequent planned activities leading up to an NDA filing with the FDA.
+These expenditures are subject to numerous uncertainties regarding timing and cost to achieve completion.
 Completion of our clinical development and clinical trials may take several years or more and the length of time generally varies according to the type, complexity, novelty and intended use of our product candidates.
-The cost of clinical trials may vary significantly over the life of a project as a result of differences arising during clinical development, including, among others:
+The cost of clinical trials may vary significantly over the life of a project as a result of differences arising during clinical development.